-Emissions of NMVOCs occur from silage, manure in livestock buildings, outside manure stores, field application of manure and from grazing animals.
+Emissions of NMVOCs occur from silage, manure in livestock housing, outside manure stores, field application of manure and from grazing animals.
 There is a lack of emission estimates related to feeding with silage, outdoor manure stores, manure application and grazing animals.
-The great majority of research has focused on emissions from housed animals.
-The emission estimates provided here are thus based on assumed proportions of the emissions that in livestock buildings (for a detailed explanation, please refer to Annex 1, section A1.2.2).
+The great majority of research has focused on emissions from livestock housing.
+The emission estimates provided here are thus based on assumed proportions of the emissions that take place during livestock housing (for a detailed explanation, please refer to annex 1, section A1.2.2).